scr-autopilot/scr-autopilot/README.md

  3. [Install Python](https://www.python.org/downloads/)
  4. Open cmd in the extracted folder [How?](https://i.imgur.com/a1S6GGz.gif)
  5. Type `pip install numpy pytesseract pydirectinput pillow pyttsx3 opencv-python playsound` in the cmd
+ 6. Press enter
- 6. Close the terminal
+ 7. Close the terminal
- 7. Launch SCR
+ 8. Launch SCR
- 8. Run `main.py` (just double-click it)
+ 9. Run `main.py` (just double-click it)
- 9. The autopilot will ask if you want to enable safe mode.
+ 10. The autopilot will ask if you want to enable safe mode.
 When you are on a VIP server, it is reccommended to keep the safe mode off.
- 10. Alt+Tab into the Roblox and enjoy autopilot
+ 11. Alt+Tab into the Roblox and enjoy autopilot

 ## FAQ